dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 [Cueball: *Cough*]

-[Cueball tends to carry a two-way radio handset, in the Radio row, except where the transceiver appears to be part of the various protective suits that he is wearing.]
+[Most tiles in the radio row depict Cueball carrying a two-way radio handset, except where the transceiver appears to be part of the various protective suits that he is wearing.]

 [Radio vs. Air - yellow tile]